-Remove backgrounds if needed, and don’t be afraid to mix different visuals, such as combining photography and illustrations on your cover.
-People don’t need to read everything that your book is about—if your cover gets their attention they’ll pick it up to learn more.
+Remove backgrounds if needed, and don’t be afraid to mix different visuals, such as combining photography and illustrations.
+People don’t need to read everything that your book is about—if your cover gets their attention, they’ll pick it up to learn more.

 Be aware that contrast does not only refer to opposite colors.
-You can find contrast amongst monotone palettes, as long as your colors do not share the same intensity.
-A good way to test if your colors are working together is turning your composition to black and white in your preferred image editor (such as Photoshop) and seeing if the contrast holds.
+You can find contrast amongst monotone palettes as long as your colors do not share the same intensity.
+A good way to test if your colors are working together is to turn your composition to black and white in your preferred image editor (such as Photoshop) and see if the contrast holds.